SketchUp/sketchup-ruby-api-tutorials/README.md

 That snippet will take care of loading the examples and tutorials.

+If you have examples of your own that you think might be useful open a Pull Request.
+Follow the pattern of the existing examples.

-If you are working on you own examples you want to contribute back via a Pull Request you can use `Examples.reload` while you work to reload all the files.
+You can use `Examples.reload` while you work to reload all the files.

 # Development Guides